boontar-ltd/react-lead-form-widget/README.md

-# Lead form widget for React
+# Lead form widget for React JS
 > First you need to create an account with [Boontar TV](https://boontar.tv)

 ## Features